 - Reattach or replace the pouch.

-- If you continue to have skin irritation, consult your wound, ostomy, and continence nurse (WOCN) or other health professional.
+- If you continue to have skin irritation, consult your ostomy nurse or other health professional.

 When should you call for help?

 Call 911 anytime you think you may need emergency care.
 For example, call if: